Three foreign NGOs stop work in Afghanistan after Taliban ban on women staff

 The Ministry of Economy on Saturday threatened to suspend the operating licences of NGOs if they failed to implement the order.

-A meeting of the Humanitarian Country Team, which comprises top UN officials and representatives of dozens of Afghan and foreign NGOs was being held in Kabul to discuss whether to suspend all aid work following the latest Taliban directive, aid officials told AFP.
+A meeting of the Humanitarian Country Team, which comprises top UN officials and representatives of dozens of Afghan and foreign NGOs was being held in Kabul to discuss whether to suspend all aid work following the latest Taliban directive, aid officials said.

 “I’m the only breadwinner of my family.
 If I lose my job my family of 15 members will die of hunger,” said Shabana, 24, a woman employee with an international NGO working in Afghanistan for decades.